The best tools and accessories to take when you travel with needlepoint

 A needle threader is a perfect assistant for those difficult fibers to get through your needle.
 Just slip the thin side of the threader through your needle and thread the hole in the threader.
 Once the thread is in the threader, slip it off the needle.
 Needle Threaders come in packages of 2.
 And, we'll provide one threader for you with your purchase of a Needle Pebble or Needle Nanny.

 Something to cut your thread is the biggest challenge when traveling, especially if you’re like me & take the needlepoint on the plane.
 And, those plastic knives they provide with a meal, if you're fortunate enough to get something to eat, don't work.
-The best solution for cutting threads when you can't take your scissors is a Thread cutter pendant or Yarn cutter pendant.
+The best solution for cutting threads when you can't take your scissors is a Thread cutter pendant.
 These round discs are not menacing looking – they look like a piece of jewelry my daughter would wear.
 If you’re so inclined, you can wear them by using string, rope or beautiful chain.
 And they cut well-- the space between the metal is a cutting edge.
 They come in 2 sizes – one for the finer threads and one for yarn/wool.
 They’re flat, and once out of the packaging, small enough to fit just about anywhere.

 If you’re using stranded thread – yes even DMC Cotton floss, you may be using a laying tool.
 We will discuss laying tools in another article, but here’s one that’s small, not very pointy, easy to travel with, and won’t get flagged.
 It fits on your finger and is called a Trolley Needle Thread Controller.
 Or for something prettier, pick a rosewood laying tool, or a Stainless steel laying tool.

 Don’t forget your reading glasses – I can’t help you with those as we don’t stock them at this time.